samsuh/2026-journal/README.md

 # 2026-journal

 ## 5/17/26 - Sunday
+- Big win today. blew past 60km goal and hit 106km. won the power meter.
+A few noteworthy things.
+  - my pinky went numb afterwards. this is a sign im putting too much weight into my hands. bring this up during bike fit
+  - bring up saddle issues.
+  - the quad just above the knee is the most sore after. might be putting stress on the knee? tendon?
+  - ran out of sunscreen
+  - the hrm started chafing.
-- Max distance ride attempt, but with fueling and water in mind.
+- DONE ~~Max distance ride attempt, but with fueling and water in mind.~~
   - Bring gloves and camera this time.
   - Go for 60km+

 ## 5/16/26 - Saturday
 - Maybe rest day?
 Yeah definitely rest day. my legs need it.